Puerto Rican Rappers

-One of the biggest Puerto Rican stars in Latin America of today’s generation, but Nengo Flow has been among the top Puerto Rican hip hop artists for some time.
-Only gaining positions and moving up the ranks, Nengo Flow began his career during the 2000s, but not until the late 2000s did music fans begin to truly learn who Nengo Flow was.
+One of the most notable Puerto Rican stars in Latin America of today, but Nengo Flow has been among the top Puerto Rican hip hop artists for some time.
+Gaining positions and moving up the ranks, Nengo Flow began his career during the 2000s, but not until the late 2000s did music fans begin to truly learn who Nengo Flow was.
 Since the start of the 2010s, Nengo Flow has done nothing but prove himself that he is one of Latin America’s and Spanish hip hop’s top rap artist.

 To the world, Noriel has become quite famous with the hit feature of Leslie Grace’s “Duro y Suave,” but Noriel has long built and created his own reputation in Latin music.
-Beginning as a member of the duo Kenxiel & Noriel, Noriel quickly met success venturing off into a solo career and releasing 2016’s “La Llamada,” and since has been on a steady rise.
+Beginning as a member of the duo Kenxiel & Noriel, Noriel quickly met success venturing off into a solo career and releasing 2016’s “La Llamada.”

 For over ten years rapper Darell has been making a name for himself among the Puerto Rican hip hop scene.
 Numerous hit songs like “Caliente,” “Tu Peor Error,” “Si Tu Quieres,” “Velitas,” and “No Vuelas Mas,” while featuring on hit Latin songs like “Te Bote,” with Bad Bunny and Ozuna, and Sech’s “Otro Trago,” has given Darell his place in music.